Qubes-Community/Qubes-Community.github.io/README.md

 ### 2. Content

-The `docs/` and `code/` subfolders of the ['Contents'](https://github.com/Qubes-Community/Contents) repository respectively contain contributed documentation that has been reviewed, and code + links to third-party resources.
+The `docs/` and `code/` subfolders in the ['Contents'](https://github.com/Qubes-Community/Contents) repository contain contributed documentation that has been reviewed, and code + links to third-party resources.

-Ongoing reviews and QA of newly user-contributed content happen in [issues](https://github.com/Qubes-Community/Contents/issues) and [pull requests](https://github.com/Qubes-Community/Contents/pulls) (see section [Contributing](#contributing) below).
+Ongoing reviews and QA of user-contributed content slated for inclusion in the 'Contents' repository can be seen in [issues](https://github.com/Qubes-Community/Contents/issues) and [pull requests](https://github.com/Qubes-Community/Contents/pulls) (see section [Contributing](#contributing) below).

+Documentation suggestions are filed as [issues](https://github.com/Qubes-Community/Contents/issues) with a `Doc suggestion: ...` title.
+Their purpose is:
+- to test the waters about a documentation topic before spending further time to document it, as well as avoiding duplicate work by other community members.
+- to avoid forgetting about interesting topics (eg. from insightful [qubes-users](https://www.qubes-os.org/mailing-lists/#qubes-users) and [qubes-devel](https://www.qubes-os.org/mailing-lists/#qubes-devel) threads or personal user experience) when one doesn't have time to write full-fledged documentation on the spot.

 <!-- The project hosts various projects which have their own repositories.
 They are referenced where appropriate in the README.md files in `code/` categories subfolders.
 Alternatively you can search them through the project's [main github page](https://github.com/Qubes-Community). -->